Flyingfoxi/Paper-Plugin-Template/README.md

 # PluginTemplate

-A bootstrap plugin to use when creating high-performance plugins for PaperMC.
+A Template to Create simple and easy a PaperMC plugin